serial-coder/crawler/readme.md

 Blocklib docs: https://godoc.org/github.com/newity/crawler/blocklib

+#### Crawler
-**Crawler** is a framework for parsing Hyperledger Fabric blockchain.
+Crawler is a framework for parsing Hyperledger Fabric blockchain.
 You can implement any parser or storage adapter or use default implementations.

 This is how it looks like: